 - Properly staff the department with the best talent.

-- Change the culture of the maintenance department, which includes their interaction with machine operators and office staff.
+- Change the maintenance department’s culture, including their interaction with machine operators and office staff.

-- Standardize on quality hardware from reliable brands and suppliers
+- Standardize quality hardware from reliable brands and suppliers.

-If you made it this far down the page, you are probably wondering, “what the heck does all this have to do with this website?”
-The answer is simple, I’m excited.
+If you made it this far down the page, you probably wonder, “What the heck does all this have to do with this website?”
+The answer is simple: I’m excited.
 This new position is filled with many exciting opportunities, and I noticed there aren’t many personal blogs devoted to industrial maintenance and industrial maintenance management.
 I’m here to change that.

-This blog provides me with the opportunity to write about the trials and tribulations of a maintenance manager.
+This blog allows me to write about the trials and tribulations of a maintenance manager.
 I will write about:

 - Maintenance Management